 ... the county is mistaken when it contends that Maralgate could receive the tax preference only for that portion of the parcel that was being actively cultivated; as a result, Maralgate did not have the burden to present a land survey showing how much of the parcel was devoted to different uses.
-Contrary to the county's argument, the case law requires such a survey only if there is a commercial use of part of a parcel that is not an agricultural use.
+Contrary to the county's argument, the case law requires such a survey only if there is commercial use of part of a parcel that is not an agricultural use.
 In the present case, those portions of the parcel not actively cultivated were not used for any commercial purpose.

 Zuber Crossing, like Maralgate does not have any part of its parcel, including the 2 in question not used for any commercial purposes.
+The only use of the parcels is used for growing hay.